 - I Have Diabetes (National Diabetes Education Program) Available in Spanish

-- Your Guide to Diabetes: Type 1 and Type 2 (National Institute of Diabetes and Digestive and Kidney Diseases) Available in Spanish
+- Diabetes (National Institute of Diabetes and Digestive and Kidney Diseases) Available in Spanish

 People with Down syndrome are born with an extra copy of chromosome 21.
 Chromosomes control how a baby’s body forms during pregnancy.
 Some people with Down syndrome have physical problems, along with developmental disabilities.
 Every person born with Down syndrome is different.